-This condition has an ongoing compliance requirement and shall enure for the life of the permission.
+This condition has an ongoing compliance requirement and endures for the life of the consent.
 There have been several complaints relating to an alleged breach of this condition but as yet, no breach has been verified.
+Another complaint had been received but the complainant has declined to have noise monitors installed in their property.

 In clarification, prior to the approval of the planning application to which this condition relates, a complaint of Statutory Noise Nuisance was raised with Environmental Health and verified in January 2013.
 The offending generator was moved to a new location thus resolving the complaint.
 A key consideration here is the specific positioning of generators and ensuring that they are not on the raised ground but take advantage of the baffling provided by the banking.
-Insulation has been provided with the generators but purpose built housing has not yet been provided.